jacobobryant/biffweb.com/content/posts/2025/structuring-large-codebases.md

 I'm also trying to write said articles with both Clojure and non-Clojure audiences in mind (gotta get that HN karma).

 So here's the first article.
-Hope you like it.
+You can also [read it on the web](https://biffweb.com/p/structuring-large-codebases/).

 &ndash;[Jacob](https://obryant.dev)